Assistance programs DuPage County IL.

 Foreclosure help in DuPage County Illinois

 DuPage Homeownership Center - Contact them and speak to a HUD-certified housing counselors.
 They will provide homeowners with free services including pre-purchase and mortgage default counseling .There is also assistance such as first-time homebuyer seminars, and special mortgage and foreclosure assistance programs for low-income home buyers.

 They can also refer people to non-profit credit counseling agencies.
 In addition, AARP certified reverse mortgage counseling also available for seniors.
 Wheaton Illinois.
 Call (630) 260-2500

 Another option is the People’s Resource Center.
 They focus on homeless prevention, and offer both rental and mortgage assistance programs.
 Anything it takes to keep people in their home or apartment is what this non-profit will focus on.
 More on foreclosure help DuPage County.

 A number of food banks and pantries operate across the region.
 For example, stop by the Disciples Food Pantry if you help providing for your next meal.
-The agency provides food, groceries, hot meals, and other nutritional programs.
-Learn more on government food assistance programs.
+The agency provides food, groceries, hot meals, Thanksgiving or Christmas baskets, and other nutritional programs.
+Learn more on government CSFP food programs.
 Or dial the pantry at (630)833-7262.

-In addition to that location, there are number other churches, charities, and centers that can help the needy.
-Or click here to find information on dozens of other Dupage food pantries and non-profit agencies.
+In addition to that location, there are number other churches, charities, and food distribution centers that can help the needy.
+Or click here to find information on dozens of other Dupage County free food pantries and non-profit agencies.